rishosarus/rishosarus.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a computer science student interested in operating systems, compilers, and parallel runtime systems.
 My work focuses on concurrency, performance engineering, and building efficient low-level systems.
-I enjoy exploring the intersection of theory and systems implementation..
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I enjoy exploring the intersection of theory and systems implementation.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.